44xtc44/PlaylistBooster/.github/README.rst

     @PlaylistBooster$ web-ext run --target=firefox-android --android-device emulator-5554 --firefox-apk org.mozilla.fenix

-The AVM and FireFox Nightly must be USB enabled (Dev mode) then.
+The AVD and FireFox Nightly must be USB enabled (Dev mode) then.

 Drag some media files into 'Device Explorer' in 'Android Studio'.
-Use 'mnt/sdcard/Music', to see it in user view on AVM.
+Use 'mnt/sdcard/Music', to see it in user view on AVD.

 .. image:: ./start.png
             :alt: start screen